Balanced spanning trees of the 2-by-N grid: Set up

 Let $\G^*_n$ denote the dual graph of $\G_n$.
 Let $v_\infty$ denote the vertex of $\G^*_n$ that corresponds to the unbounded face of $\G_n$.
 For example, Figure~\ref{F:dual} shows the vertices of $\G_{11}$ in red and the vertices of $\G^*_{11}$ in yellow ($v_\infty$ is not explicitly shown in the figure).

 Let $\mathcal{T}_n$ denote the set of spanning trees of $\G_n$, so $T_n=|\mathcal{T}_n|$.
 By convention, we set $T_0=1$.
 It is well known that the spanning trees of $\G_n$ correspond one-to-one with the spanning trees of $\G_n^*$.
 For any $T\in\mathcal{T}_n$, let $T^*$ denote the corresponding spanning tree of $\G_n^*$.
-With respect to the natural one-to-one correspondence between the edges of $\G_n$ and the edges of $\G^*_n$, the edges of $T^*$ are exactly the ones corresponding to edges of $\G_n$ that do not belong to $T$.
+With respect to the natural one-to-one correspondence between the edges of $\G_n$ and the edges of $\G^*_n$, the edges of $T^*$ are exactly the ones corresponding to edges of $\G_n$ that do not belong to $T$, as illustrated in Figure~\ref{F:tree_and_dual}.

 Removing an edge of $T$ corresponds to adding an edge to $T^*$, which creates a unique cycle $\gamma$ in $T^*$.
 Note that all cycles of $\G_n^*$ contain $v_\infty$, so we can regard $\gamma$ as a path from $v_\infty$ to $v_\infty$.
-For example, Figure~\ref{F:dual_tree} shows a spanning tree $T$ of $\G_{11}$ (in grey), the corresponding spanning tree $T^*$ of $\G_{11}^*$ (in brown), and the cycle $\gamma$ induced by removing the highlighted edge of $T$ (highlighted in purple).
+Figure~\ref{F:dual_tree} shows the cycle $\gamma$ induced by removing the highlighted edge of $T$.

-To foreshadow a proof in the next section, we note that the tree $T$ in Figure~\ref{F:dual_tree} is balanced, and that there is a family of other balanced trees that yield the same cycle $\gamma$.
-More precisely, Figure~\ref{F:split_var} indicates that the portion of $T$ in each end block (shaded cyan) can be replaced by any other spanning tree of $\G_3$, while the cut edge can be replaced by any of the purple-shaded edges -- these are the edges of $\G_{11}$ that correspond via duality to the edges of $\gamma$.
+To foreshadow a proof in the next section, we note that the tree $T$ in Figures~\ref{F:tree_and_dual} and~\ref{F:dual_tree} is balanced, and that there is a family of other balanced trees that yield the same cycle $\gamma$.
+More precisely, Figure~\ref{F:split_var} indicates that the portion of $T$ in each end block (highlighted yellow) can be replaced by any other spanning tree of $\G_3$, while the cut edge can be placed at any star -- these stars are the edges of $\G_{11}$ that correspond via duality to the edges of $\gamma$.